react-simple/react-simple-state/README.md

 - **useGlobalState&lt;State&gt;({ *stateKey, getUpdates, defaultValue, subscriberId?, merge?* })**:
 	- Returns [*state*, *setState()*] result from global-state by ***stateKey***.
 	- Always returns the current state or the default state.
-	- Subscribes to state changes so when global-state with the same ***stateKey*** it will get updated.
+	- Subscribes to state changes so when global-state with the same ***stateKey*** changes it will get updated.
 	- The parent component will get updated as long as the **getUpdates** argument is *true* or does return *true*.
 	- ***getUpdates*** is either:
 		- *true* to react to all updates